Mar 7, 2024 | Concentration Camp

 The Sachsenhausen Concentration Camp

-Sachsenhausen Concentration Camp was established in 1936 during the Nazi regime’s early years.
-It operated until the end of World War II.
-The camp’s primary purpose was to incarcerate political opponents, primarily communists, social democrats, as well as dissident clergy, homosexuals, and other persecuted groups.
-It also served as a model for future concentration camps constructed by the Nazis.
+Sachsenhausen Concentration Camp was put up in 1936, when the Nazi regime was at its initial stage.
+It existed until the Second World War was over.
+The chief aim of the camp was to detain political undesirables, mainly communists and social democrats, dissenting clergy, homosexuals, and other outcast categories.
+It also set a venue for future concentration camps to be built by the Nazis.

-When visiting Sachsenhausen Concentration Camp, it is essential to approach the site with respect and sensitivity.
+While touring Sachsenhausen Concentration Camp one has to be very sensitive to such an area and its surroundings.
 Here are a few tips to make the most of your visit:

 1. Guided Tours